History

 Top notes: lemon, bergamot, basil, caraway, rosemary, fruit notes

-The fresh scent from this bottle gives a clean, lemon fragrance which balances out the woody and earthy notes that many men love.
+The fresh scent from this bottle is clean and lemony, which balances out the woody and earthy notes that many men love.

-It certainly has a wonderful selection of fragrance notes that gives it a legendary feel and a crisp freshness that compliments its floral notes.
+Its wonderful selection of fragrance notes gives it a legendary feel and a crisp freshness that complements its floral notes.

-Many users have commented to say that it is a suitable unisex cologne, with a crisp, strong and soft woody scent as the base notes pop through.
+Many users have commented that it is a suitable unisex cologne, with a crisp, solid and soft woody scent as the base notes pop through.

-This scent is suitable for the older man, ideal for everyday use, which fits perfectly for our king on his royal duties.
-Not to be confused by Dior Sauvage, a bottle with a similar name, that has more spicy and stronger fragrance notes.
+This scent is suitable for the older man, ideal for everyday use, and perfect for our King in his royal duties.
+It is not to be confused with Dior Sauvage, a bottle with a similar name that has more spicy and more robust fragrance notes.

 Related article: Johnny Depp fragrance.